A variable is a value stored in memory (RAM) that can be used by your application, for example:

 [SerializeField] private int _SomeValue = 6;

-- When you first add the script to an object, it will initialise the field with that value.
+- When you first add the script to an object, it will initialize the field with that value.

 - But after that, the value will be serialized and it will always use the serialized value, even if you change the default to something else.
 The new default will only affect newly added instances of your script.